eclipse-langium/langium-website/hugo/content/docs/introduction/_index.md

 ### Try it out

-If you want to see Langium in action, you can follow the [showcases](/showcase) or event the [playground](/playground).
+If you want to see Langium in action, you can follow the [showcases](/showcase) or even the [playground](/playground).

 ### Learn Langium

-If you are convinced with Langium and want to learn more about it, you can start with the [learn section](/docs/learn).
+If you are convinced by Langium and want to learn more about it, you can start with the [learn section](/docs/learn).

 ### More details